kunigami/kunigami.github.io/blog/_posts/2021-08-17-max-non-empty-intersection.md

 Recall that an equality constraint can be implemented by 2 inequalities.

-Now, if the original ILP has a feasible integer solution, then it's a candidate solution to the target LRLP, satisfying all $n$ of the (1) constraints plus exactly $m$ of the constraints between (2) and (3).
+Now, if the ILPF has a feasible integer solution, then it's a candidate solution to the target LRLP, satisfying all $n$ of the (1) constraints plus exactly $m$ of the constraints between (2) and (3).

 Conversely, if the target LRLP can satisfy $n + m$ constraints (note this is an upper bound), it's easy to construct a feasible integer solution to the original ILP.

-Hence, the original ILP has a feasible solution if and only if LRLP satisfies $n + m$ constraints.
+Hence, ILPF has a feasible solution if and only if LRLP satisfies $n + m$ constraints.

 ## Related Posts